 Innovation Through Interdisciplinary Collaboration

-The microFactory is a high-end and quality 3D printing service operated by student consultants.
+The microFactory is a high-end and quality 3D printing service and fabrication service operated by student consultants.
 With clients range from established businesses to individuals and researchers, our consultants work closely with clients to deliver a high quality final product.
-The microFactory is unique circular program where student learn to develop project management skills through paid contracting and freelancing work.
-Students participating in this program also earn a 3D printer after completing the year long course.
+The microFactory is a unique circular program where student learn to develop project management skills through client based projects.

 If you’re in here doing something, it’s because you want to make something.
 Creativity and energy are definitely contagious.Austin Armstrong CHEMISTRY AND COMPUTER SCIENCE STUDENT